AdaCore/training_material/courses/comprehensive_rust_training/170_iterators/01_motivation.rst

 More to Explore
 -----------------

-There's another way to express array iteration using :rust:`for` in C and C++: You can use a pointer to the front and a pointer to the end of the array and then compare those pointers to determine when the loop should end.
+There's another way to express array iteration using :cpp:`for` in C and C++: You can use a pointer to the front and a pointer to the end of the array and then compare those pointers to determine when the loop should end.